-If you were in service between 6 April 1978 and 5 April 1997 then you were contracted out of the State pension, and your deferred pension includes an element of GMP.
+If you were in service after 6 April 1978 then you were contracted out of the State pension, and your deferred pension includes an element of GMP.
 The GMP at the date of leaving service appears in your statement.
 If you were contracted-out of the old State Graduated Scheme which ended in 1975 the deferred pension also includes an element of EPB.
-If you joined the scheme after 5 April 1997 your pension does not include any GMP, and you should ignore all further references to it.

-Additional Voluntary Contributions (AVCs)
+Additional Voluntary Contributions (AVC)